There are many terms used to describe approaches to health care that are outside the realm of conventional medicine.

 For CAM therapies that are administered by a practitioner, the training, skill, and experience of the practitioner affect safety.
 However, in spite of careful and skilled practice, all treatments--whether CAM or conventional--can have risks.

-Confirming the Statements Made About the Effectiveness of a CAM Therapy
+Confirming the Effectiveness of a CAM Therapy

 Statements that manufacturers and providers of CAM therapies may make about the effectiveness of a therapy and its other benefits can sound reasonable and promising.
 However, they may or may not be backed up by scientific evidence.
 Before you begin using a CAM treatment, it is a good idea to ask the following questions: